Sonic Retreat Workshop

 The use of “found sounds” has a long history in music.
 Grounded in ideas developed by twentieth-century avant-garde composers such as John Cage (who had a vital connection to Black Mountain College), found sounds are used today in a wide range of musical modes.
 In this free workshop, participants will explore the mountains, rivers, and forests that surround Asheville, capturing found sounds with field-recording equipment and keeping a written and photographic journal of their discoveries.
 The workshop is open to all levels of experience.

-Friday, 11/9: Participants will gather at REVOLVE in the afternoon to meet workshop leaders Rafael Anton Irisarri, Kima Moore, and Jess Speer.
+2:30PM—Participants will gather at REVOLVE to meet workshop leaders Kima Moore, and Jess Speer.
 These sound artists will share experiences collecting sounds and developing practices to generate compositions, and will discuss how sound, environment, and the natural world offer new possibilities for composition.

 Follow-up: In December 2018, a month after the workshop, the sounds collected by participants during the sonic retreat will be fashioned into an hour-long sonic “diary” that will be posted on REVOLVE’s Bandcamp for free download.